 You will find our current Safeguarding Policy, together with the Covid 19 specific addendum to this, on the School Policies & Documents Page.

-Throughout the duration of the nationwide school closure announced by the government in March, as we were able to invite more children back into school in the summer term, and since school has fully reopened in September with our new risk assessments and protocols in place, staff at Dunnington CE Primary School have worked and continue to work to maintain the link between home and school.
+Throughout the duration of the nationwide school closure announced by the government in March 2020, as we were able to invite more children back into school in the summer term, when since school has fully reopened in September with our new risk assessments and protocols in place, and since the new national lockdown started in January 2021, staff at Dunnington CE Primary School have worked and continue to work to maintain the link between home and school.
 We recognise the importance of working together to safeguard all children during this unprecedented time.

 This page is designed to ensure that all students and their parents have information and guidance to ensure children are kept as safe and have access to support whether they are attending school in person or learning remotely.